feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

-11 Yong Ching Fatt, "Chinese Leadership in Nineteenth Singapore", Journal of the Island Society, vol. |, December 1967, pp. 6, 8; Chan Gaik Ghoh, "The Kapitan Cina System in the Straits Settlements", Malaya in History, vol. 25, 1982, p.
+11 Yong Ching Fatt, "Chinese Leadership in Nineteenth Singapore", Journal of the Island Society, vol. I, December 1967, pp. 6, 8; Chan Gaik Ghoh, "The Kapitan Cina System in the Straits Settlements", Malaya in History, vol. 25, 1982, p.
 76; Yen Ching-Hwang, A Social History of the Chinese in Singapore and Malaya, 1800-1911 (1986.
 Singapore: Oxford University Press), p.
 125.

 15 Batavia, as the earliest Hokkien settlers had been established long before the Europeans, and the first Hakka immigrants settled in Batavia much later, in the third quarter of the nineteenth century.
 Different periods of migration for these different groups of Chinese settlers, meant that Indies-born Hokkien, or peranakan Chinese, held the officership until 1878.
 Only through the interference of the Dutch would a non-Hokkien be admitted into the Chinese officership of Batavia.12